pakdevs/tribune-server/README.md

   - Expression example (truncated): `(pakistan OR "imran khan" OR karachi OR lahore OR "state bank" OR imf ...)`.
   - A length guard trims the tail of the term list if the encoded query would exceed ~1700 characters (keeps URLs safely <2KB).
   - Headers still surface provider attempts in `X-Provider-Attempts` and `X-Provider-Attempts-Detail` (enable `?debug=1`).
-  - The former `about-all` canonical cache layer was removed (results are not reused across any other scope); each category about request is cached directly under its own key.
+  - The former `about-all` canonical cache layer was removed; each category about request is cached directly under its own key.

+### Pakistan category union (All = From ∪ About)

+For Pakistan categories, the “All” scope is a composite union of:

+- From: top-headlines for category with country=pk (PK-origin sources)
+- About: global search for category combined with the Pakistan OR-term expression (foreign coverage about PK)

+On cold fetch, both requests run in parallel, results are merged and de-duplicated by article identity, and cached under the union key.
+On cached paths where union may be sparse, cached about results may be merged to ensure coverage.
+This avoids requiring users to click the “About” tab to see foreign coverage.

 Optional behaviors (flags):